Stencyl/stencylpedia/block-reference/events/basics.md

 ![when-updatingevent](http://static.stencyl.com/pedia2/block-images/13%20-%20Events/0%20-%20Basics/step.png)

 The "meat" of a behavior's logic goes here.
-Happens for every frame of the game.
+Happens for every step of the game.
+A step takes 10 milliseconds, therefore there are 100 steps per second.

 ***